What Does Vision Tool-Use Reinforcement Learning Really Learn? Disentangling Tool-Induced and Intrinsic Effects for Crop-and-Zoom: Methodology

-\textbf{Term Interpretation.} Each term represents a specific tool-induced change in probability relative to the intrinsic baseline: \paragraph{Term 1 (Call Gain):} Intrinsic failures \textit{corrected} by tool execution.
-This quantifies the tool execution contribution. \paragraph{Term 2 (Schema Gain):} Intrinsic failures \textit{recovered} under the tool schema without invocation.
-This reflects beneficial side-effects of the tool prompt independent of tool use. \paragraph{Term 3 (Call Harm):} Intrinsic successes \textit{lost} due to tool calls.
-This characterizes the harm caused by invoking tools. \paragraph{Term 4 (Schema Harm):} Intrinsic successes \textit{lost} under the tool schema without invocation.
-This reflects harmful side-effects of the tool prompt.
+\textbf{Term Interpretation.} Each term represents a specific change relative to the tool-free reference: \paragraph{Term 1 (Call Gain):} Tool-free failures \textit{corrected} after calling the tool.
+This asks whether tool execution recovers examples that were wrong without tools. \paragraph{Term 2 (Schema Gain):} Tool-free failures \textit{recovered} under the tool-available protocol without invocation.
+We interpret this as schema-conditioned no-call recovery, not as a pure causal effect of the schema itself. \paragraph{Term 3 (Call Harm):} Tool-free successes \textit{lost} after tool calls.
+This asks whether invoking the tool breaks examples that were already solvable without tools. \paragraph{Term 4 (Schema Harm):} Tool-free successes \textit{lost} under the tool-available protocol without invocation.
+This captures no-call errors under tool availability, including possible schema interference.

-\cref{eq:decomposition} makes the changes in \( G (t) \) explainable.
-By isolating \textit{Gross Gain} (Terms 1+2) from \textit{Gross Harm} (Terms 3+4), and contrasting genuine tool utility (Term 1) against schema effects (Term 2), we can distinguish skill acquisition from spurious shifts.
-Unlike $ S_{\text{tool}} $, which provides a \textit{quantitative} measure of the drift's magnitude, this decomposition offers a \textit{qualitative explanation} of its evolution.
+\cref{eq:decomposition} makes the changes in \( G (t) \) actionable rather than only aggregate.
+By isolating \textit{Gross Gain} (Terms 1+2) from \textit{Gross Harm} (Terms 3+4), and separating call-based effects (Terms 1 and 3) from no-call effects under tool availability (Terms 2 and 4), we can ask whether a method improves tool-based recovery, reduces tool-induced breakage, or mainly changes no-call behavior.
+Unlike $ S_{\text{tool}} $, which provides a \textit{quantitative} measure of the drift's magnitude, this decomposition explains which type of gain or harm drives its evolution.
 By resolving $ G(t) $ into its components, we can identify the specific drivers of $\Delta_{\mathrm{tool}}(t)$, determining whether the observed drift is dominated by emerging utility (\textit{Gain-dominant}) or suppressed by interference (\textit{Harm-dominant}).
 This explains how the tool impacts learning dynamics beyond the aggregate statistics.